What we will cover

 Fortunately, the solution is usually fairly straightforward.
 The eager business owner above just omitted one small but critical step: setting up 301 redirects on any web pages that had had their URL structure changed.

 301 redirects are also known as ‘permanent redirects.’
 They tell the visitor’s browser or Google bot that the page that was at that URL can now be found at the new URL.

 Instead of seeing the 404 page, the visitor will now instantly arrive at the page they were expecting to see.
 Meanwhile, Google’s bots will know to transfer all Page Rank (this was confirmed by Google back in 2016) to the new site.

 301 redirects should be set up in almost all cases of URL change (with the possible exception of temporary 302 redirects for site maintenance purposes).
 For example, if you want to optimise some individual URLs at post level (e.g. by adding in important keywords), you will need to set up a 301 redirect for that page.

 You now know what a 301 redirect is and why you should be using them.
 Now you just need to know how to add them to your site.

 Manual 301 redirects require a little bit of technical knowhow and access to the .htaccess file (an important configuration file hosted on your website’s server).
 As such, you might want to speak to your web host or developer for help.

-Another option, especially for WordPress users, is to use a 301 redirect plug-in.
+Another option, especially for WordPress users, is to use a 301 redirect plug-in like redirection.
 These tend to be free, quick and easy to set up.
 They are ideal for bulk URL changes as in the example at the beginning of this article.
-All that the business owner would have had to have done is copy and pasted the old and new permalink structures into the relevant fields of the plug-in and all will have turned out peachy.